Professional Certificates and Diplomas

 The IHE’s Professional Certificate in Temporary Traffic Management Engineering, including design, enables those working within the highway industry to demonstrate their knowledge and competence in this field.

 It covers all aspects of temporary traffic management engineering, temporary signing, and other related highway engineering topics for high speed and rural and urban roads.
 The certificate is designed to accommodate the needs of those who have extensive practical experience gained from working within the industry but may not have considered the possibility or potential of a non-vocational course beyond NVQ level 3.
 For employers, this Professional Certificate is nationally recognised by the published industry guidance as a means of providing evidence of having competent design and engineering personnel and provides a method for the company to demonstrate to a client, compliance with the requirements of relevant published standards.
-It provides an industry benchmark and the Certificate has received endorsement from Highways England.
+It provides an industry benchmark and the Certificate has received endorsement from National Highways.

 The course is taught at Foundation level and is accepted as additional learning and supporting technical report to an Engineering Technician application.